The following advice is a general guide only and does not replace the advice of a doctor trained in travel medicine.

 All traditional Asian medical systems identify a vital life force, and see blockage or imbalance as causing disease.
 Techniques such as herbal medicines, massage and acupuncture are used to bring this vital force back into balance or to maintain balance.
 These therapies are best used for treating chronic fatigue, arthritis, irritable bowel syndrome, skin conditions and other chronic ailments.
 Don't use traditional medicines to treat serious acute infections, such as malaria.

 Be aware that 'natural' doesn't always mean 'safe', and there can be drug interactions between herbal medicines and Western medicines.
-If you are using both systems, ensure that you inform both practitioners what the other has prescribed.
+If you are using both systems, ensure that you inform both practitioners of what the other has prescribed.